Do you ask what the proper limit is to wealth? It is first to have what is necessary, and second, to have what is enough.Seneca, Letter II.

 I spent $27,991 in the first 6 months of 2019, about a quarter of that on my truck.
 By my own standards, a total failure so far.
 No matter how much I am able to save in the last half of the year, there’s just no way to make up that kind of lost ground, and I am bound to miss my annual spending goal of $24,000 CAD by at least $9,000 or so.

 But what if there is another way to look at it?
-What if I could change my mind about spending?
+What if I could change my perspective, and thus, my mind about spending?

 I must consider that during this time I’ve built my home and continue to do so, and that I got a little unlucky and made a few reckless decisions regarding my truck this year, but I’ve learned my lesson.
 I’ve also paid down credit card debt and reduced regular spending on storage and more.
 What’s more, is that unless more highly unexpected large expenses pop up in the coming months, I am on track to spend less than $7,300 in the last 6 months of the year, a sign that I am refining my operating budget and finding ways to avoid spending on (at least some) superfluous things.
-In fact, apart from the superfluous things, which I am now tracking separately, I am on track to spend just $20,000 CAD in 2019, which is actually under my spending goal.
+In fact, apart from the superfluous things, I am on track to spend just $20,000 CAD in 2019.
+This is actually $4,000 under my spending goal.

 But what is superfluous these days?
 What do we actually need to survive?
 To be happy?
 One approach to answering these questions would be to go traveling or backpacking.
 Go cook over a fire and sleep under the stars.
 It’s a wonderful way to cut out the bullshit and determine what is truly necessary and useful in this world.